 Property acquired by gift or inheritance.
 If a spouse were to inherit tangible property like their parent’s family home or ranch house through an estate, that would be considered separate property--even if that property was liquidated, turned into cash and deposited into an investment account (so long as it is traceable back to its origin).

 A financial recovery for personal injuries sustained by a spouse during a marriage.
 For instance proceeds, from a settlement with an insurance company for a spouse who was injured in a car accident or at work due to the negligence of another party.
 The law requires, however, that you exclude from the settlement any claim for loss of earnings during marriage.

 The task of unravelling community property and identifying separate property is a difficult one; that’s why you need to work with an experienced and proven divorce lawyer.
 Michael Von Blon has worked with many clients facing this situation and he can help with your divorce.
-Contact Michael through his website or call 713-681-5288.
+Contact Michael through his website, visit our property division lawyer in Houston, TX or call 713-681-5288.

 How is Property Divided in a Divorce?